-In addition to his coaching duties, Schlosberg also is responsible for alumni relations and equipment management.
-During Schlosberg's tenure, his Irish crews have won 21 gold medals at the BIG EAST Championships as Notre Dame has won an unprecedented nine straight conference titles from 2004-12.
+During Schlosberg's tenure, his Irish crews have won 26 gold medals at the BIG EAST Championships as Notre Dame has won an unprecedented 10 straight conference titles from 2004-13.

-Most recently, the Irish returned to NCAA Championship competition in 2012, marking the team's first appearance since the Championship expanded to a 16-boat field.
-Notre Dame finished 15th overall, led by the eighth-place showing of Schlosberg's varsity four boat.
-The NCAA appearance was pre- luded by the ninth consecutive conference title as the Irish won five BIG EAST Grand Finals to claim a 14-point victory.
+In 2012, the team's first appearance since the NCAA Championship expanded to a 16-boat field, Notre Dame finished 15th overall, led by the eighth-place showing of Schlosberg's varsity four boat.
+The NCAA appearance was preluded by the ninth consecutive conference title as the Irish won five BIG EAST Grand Finals to claim a 14-point victory.

-Notre Dame reached the pinnacle of the BIG EAST Conference again in 2011, claiming its eighth-straight conference crown behind four boats capturing Grand Final gold, includ- ing the second varsity eight which Schlosberg just weeks earlier began overseeing.
+Notre Dame reached the pinnacle of the BIG EAST Conference again in 2011, claiming its eighth-straight conference crown behind four boats capturing Grand Final gold, including the second varsity eight which Schlosberg had just weeks earlier began to oversee.
 The Irish held on for a five-point victory over Louisville, while again leading the way with five all-BIG EAST selections.

 The `10 campaign saw the Irish again top the podium at the BIG EAST Championships, aided by winning five of the six grand final races, one of which was Schlosberg's varsity four crew.
 Along with winning BIG EAST gold, the boat was able to knock off two nationally ranked foes in Michigan and Michigan State earlier in the year and earned a second-place ranking in the final Central Region polls, according to the NCAA Division I Rowing Committee.